 When they eventually spoke, there was an allegation of TV Interference and the neighbour adopted a more threatening stance.

 Despite his offers to resolve the situation, which mean accessing the neighbours TV to test it, she refuses and continues to threaten him saying she will have it stopped by the council.
 The victim takes the correct action and obtains a leaflet from the BBC and gives it to the neighbour.
 The neighbour insists she will do it her way.

 NB.
 It is the BBC who have the technical resources to locate and prevent the interference.
 The council don’t have any (but do have enforcement officers).

 She isn’t interested – she wants to invoke sanctions that close him down.

 Anxiety levels are raised.
 Her attitude and demeanour imply if the victim doesn’t comply with her rules, he will face the “bureaucrats” at the council or some other judgement.
 As of today the victim awaits a call from the council and is in fear that they will act on her complaint rather than leave it to the proper authority.
 (A few weeks later there is a distinctly toxic atmosphere).
 While the victim said that he wasn’t losing any sleep it was clear now that he sees this as a threat to his livelihood.
-In his mind he is continually questioning the situation – looking for reasons why he is under attack, what the next steps may be and how to deal with it – fearing the worst.
+In his mind he is continually questioning the situation – racking his brains, looking for reasons why he is under attack, what the next steps may be and how to deal with it – fearing the worst.